UNC Watchlist

 Insecticides-in-dope is a trope, and doesn't feel inherently unsurprising.
 But "insecticide" is a marketing label given to a set of commercial chemicals that are pharmacologically diverse.
 Therefore, we urge us to focus on the specific substance (acetamiprid) and the specific experience of people exposed right now.

 This insecticide was found in a handful of samples during the Summer of 2024.
 We haven't seen it spread further, but we also don't know what we are missing.
-We are hoping this was a blip and we can take it off the active watch list in a few months.
+We were about to take this off the watchlist on November 1, 2024 but it popper back up in one sample (by itself) in October.
+We'll keep monitoring and if there are no more samples, we'll retire it from the watchlist by yearend year's end.

 🪲 Insecticide: acetamiprid